 Corvallis residents may be tempted to overlook the severe conditions preventive maintenance schedule in their 's owner's manual because of the word “severe.”
 But consider this: the most common form of severe conditions is stop-and-go driving, or only driving your vehicle on short trips around Corvallis.

-When a vehicle only makes trips under four miles, or under ten miles in freezing conditions, the engine doesn't get warm enough for condensation in the oil to evaporate.
+When a vehicle only makes trips under four miles/six kilometers, or under 10 miles/16 kilometers in freezing conditions, the engine doesn't get warm enough for condensation in the oil to evaporate.
 The result?
 You get oil sludge build-up.
-If you practice any of the conditions that count as severe, you should be changing your oil more frequently under the severe conditions schedule.
+If your driving patterns are the same as any of the conditions that count as severe, you should be changing your oil more frequently under the severe conditions schedule.

 The team at Clayton's Auto Service in Corvallis can help you understand what type of oil to use in your vehicle and how it can affect your oil change schedule.
 Some vehicles are filled with synthetic or synthetic-blend oil at the factory.
 The owner's manual will recommend that this oil continue to be used in the vehicle, and oil change intervals will be based on this type of oil.